RunPythonScript

 name: init, type: Trigger

-This field triggers execution of the init portion of the passed script.
+When pressed, the init portion of the passed script is executed.

 Execute (wakeUp)